 During the wars and Afghanistan and Iraq, thousands men of fighting age (15-50) were detained through house raids by US and Coalition forces.
 The raids were often based on bad intelligence, which led to the terrorizing of families and the extended detention of the men without charge.
 The physical and mental treatment of the detainees and the emotional trauma to the women and children has dramatically scared families.
 Though international military forces may leave Iraq and Afghanistan, the violence and trauma of war remains.
 Fallout focuses on the devastation that a culture of violence and war has on its people and their families.

-By using and manipulating found photographs from the destroyed Saddam International Center in Baghdad, Iraq, Fallout makes evident real families that will remain damaged or destroyed by brutality, detention, and terror.
+By using and manipulating found photographs from the destroyed Saddam International Tower in Baghdad, Iraq, Fallout makes evident real families that will remain damaged or destroyed by brutality, detention, and terror.

 Throughout the past century, democracy has been used as a means to export an economic system that opens and deregulates markets, privatizes capital, and socializes debt.
 The focus of these policies are not countries that lack transparency, rights, and social equality and representation, but those who have not accepted the American economic system.
 Free Market Democracy is a collection of business promotional props that have all been produced in countries where regulations and rights have been heavily reduced in pursuit of free markets and not democracy and freedom.